Neuroscientist Predicts 'Much Better Treatment' For Alzheimer's Is 10 Years Away

 The first symptoms of Alzheimer's are usually mild forgetting, confusion with day-to-day tasks — things like paying the bills, stocking the fridge and a sort of mild confusion.
 So they're quite subtle.
 They're the sort of things that people do just experience in normal, healthy aging and they're quite difficult to detect.

-That's actually been a big problem in the field; because lots of the old drug trails have failed because we think that actually many of the people in the drug trials didn't have Alzheimer's disease, they just had sort of a normal, healthy forgetting.
+That's actually been a big problem in the field; because lots of the old drug trials have failed because — we think — that actually many of the people in the drug trials didn't have Alzheimer's disease.
+They just had sort of a normal, healthy forgetting.
 So the early signs are quite mild.
 It's when it goes to the moderate- to the late-stage symptoms that you really start to see the true face and character of Alzheimer's disease.

 On why the onset of Alzheimer's is often described as an "attack"